 Learning Support at St Paul's is inclusive and all students, including those with diagnosed disabilities, are supported in the mainstream classrooms.
-There is provision for withdrawal for students who require specific support with literacy.
-In addition, emotional support and social development strategies are provided to students on a needs basis, in conjunction with Leaders of Wellbeing and Engagement.
+There is provision for withdrawal for students who require specific support with literacy, numeracy and general curriculum support.
+In addition, emotional support and social development strategies are provided to students on a need's basis, in conjunction with Leaders of Wellbeing and Engagement.